4 Ways To Combat Snowballs On Dog Paws

 If you don’t want to deal with any of the above, a plastic bowl or bucket of warm water will also work well to remove snowballs from dog paws.

-Keep a bowl by the door and fill it with warm when your dog heads outside or use your DIY Muddy Paw Wash Station as a snowball remover!
+Keep a bowl by the door and fill it with warm water when your dog heads outside or use your DIY Muddy Paw Wash Station as a snowball remover!

 When they are ready to come back in simply dip each paw individually in the bowls and then gently dry with a towel.